COMMUNITY REINVESTMENT ACT

 ABOUT

-The High School to College Guide Foundation is a 501(c)(3) non-profit foundation committed to providing high school students with a FREE High School to College Scholarship Guide; copyright TX 9-285-992.
-The Guide empowers first-generation, at-risk, & underserved high school students with the foundation to qualify for college admission, scholarships, and grants.
-Provided throughout all four years of high school for FREE in the online portal website, it will be accessible to students, parents, high school counselors, and administrators of nonmetropolitan communities, including being made available in multiple languages.
+We provide low- to moderate-income high school students & parents of Title I schools, with FREE access to the High School to College Scholarship Guide.
+The Guide empowers LMI, first-generation, at-risk, & underserved high school students with the foundation to qualify for college admission, scholarships, and grants.
+Provided throughout all four years of high school for FREE in the online portal website (HS2C.org), it is accessible to students, parents, high school counselors, and administrators of Title 1 schools in LMI communities.

-The High School to College Guide is an innovative, responsive, resource designed to improve college preparedness and admissions for low- and middle-income high school students.
-The High School to College Guide Foundation meets the responsiveness evaluation of quantity, quality, and performance at a cost per impact of less than $1.00 per student.
+The High School to College Guide is an innovative and responsive resource designed to improve college preparedness and admissions for low- and middle-income high school students in a way that has never before been made available!

 Criteria of the CRA